 - Remove it from the heat and place it on a paper towel, let it cool down to room temperature.

 - Peel and wash the cassava.
-Grate using the least coarse side of the grater, or using your food processor (which I did).
+Grate using the least coarse side of the grater, or using the grater attachment of your food processor (which I did).

 - Place the grated cassava on a clean cotton cloth and squeeze as much liquid as you can.
 Catch the liquid into another container.